On this page

 Common Hook set-up steps

-This guide explains common set-up steps when implementing an Okta Event or Inline hook, including using Glitch.com as an example external service, adding authentication to the hook calls, JSON body parsing in the external service code, and troubleshooting steps.
+This guide explains common set-up steps when you implement an Okta event or inline hook.
+The steps include using Glitch.com as an example external service.
+This guide also includes adding authentication to the hook calls, JSON body parsing in the external service code, and troubleshooting steps.

 Learning outcomes

-• Understand common set up steps for implementing an Okta event or inline hook.
+• Understand how to implement an Okta event or inline hook.

-• Understand how to use these steps when running the example hook code in the accompanying guides.
+• Understand how to use the set-up steps when running the example hook code in the accompanying guides.

 What you need